Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 Why does NRI matter so much?

 Because it reflects the revenue you actually receive after burdens.
-It is one of the clearest indicators of dilution in a deal.
+It's one of the clearest indicators of dilution in a deal.

 Can a working interest generate passive income?

-A working interest can generate monthly distributions once producing, but it is generally not “passive” in the same way a royalty interest is, because the owner bears costs and the cash flow can be affected by operational events.
+A working interest can generate monthly distributions once producing, but it's generally not “passive” in the same way a royalty interest is, because the owner bears costs and the cash flow can be affected by operational events.

 Which is better, royalties or working interests?